Main Street

 Rev. Alistair Smeaton

-The arched sign above the iron gates proudly indicates the establishment in 1651 of the first Independent (subsequently Congregational) Church in Cockermouth.
+The church was established in 1651 as the first Independent (subsequently Congregational) Church in Cockermouth.

 Get directions on Google Maps :